Quantum acoustics unravels Planckian resistivity: Introduction

 Many-body electron-electron interaction has been thought to be the main cause for strange metal behavior since it can give rise to emergent phenomena missed by conventional single-particle theories~\cite{Sachdev,RevModPhys.94.035004}.
 While angle-resolved photoemission spectroscopy (ARPES) experiments show the ubiquitous strong electron-phonon coupling in cuprates~\cite{Lanzara2001}, the resistivity predictions of conventional electron-phonon interactions don't match the experimental data, particularly at low temperatures.
 This and other unconventional superconductivity-related discrepancies caused many to conclude that phonons could not play the leading role in the resistivity of strange metals.
+On the other hand, the significant influence of electron-phonon interactions in cuprates has been evidenced by the pronounced isotope effect~\cite{PhysRevLett.86.4899} and the T-linear resistivity observed in NbSe3 above its upper Peierls transition~\cite{Yang2019}.
 Recently it has been argued that phonons alone could predict $T$-linear resistivity in strange metals as consequences of lattice inhomogeneity~\cite{tahir-kheli_resistance_2013}, low charge carrier density~\cite{hwangSarma2019}, collective modes~\cite{PhysRevB.88.115103}, flat bands, and suppression of Fermi velocity~\cite{Lanzara2001,PhysRevB.99.165112,Polshyn2019,PhysRevB.106.035107,PhysRevB.107.235155}.
 Vortex states are found in cuprates, suggesting that the conventional phonon-assisted pairing mechanism for superconductivity could be at play in strange metals as well~\cite{PhysRevLett.119.237001}.
 Although there were several partially successful approaches~\cite{doi:10.1073/pnas.2003179117,smsubir}, none of them provide a complete resolution for the strange metal mysteries within a single unified picture.